-Site description: The site is occupied by a single storey industrial building, used for tool hire.
+Site description: The site is occupied by a single storey building, used for tool hire.

 Site Allocation: The site is located within an Employment Protection Area.
-Redevelopment of the site should re-provide the industrial floorspace or, if there is no demand for this use, should provide the same quantity of employment floorspace (as set out in policy EI3).
+Redevelopment of the site should re-provide the existing employment generating floorspace with the same quantity of employment floorspace .
 Redevelopment could include residential uses as well as employment use, subject to the requirements of policies EI3 and EI5.